 2. Relational Mastery: We believe an effective leader today is able to form healthy relations and collaborations.

 Relational processes The ability to foster and build healthy relations and collaborations in community and organisational life; you in relation to others.

-3. Complex Problem Solving: We believe an effective leader today is able to solve enormously complex problems.
+3. Systems: We believe an effective leader today is able to solve enormously systemic and complex problems.

 Contextual processes The ability to understand context, develop and solve problems, at various scales and levels of complexity; understanding old systems and how to make better ones.

 To reach our goal, we first need to focus inwards to understand ourselves and our minds better.
 Only through understanding ourselves, we can create a foundation to build relationships with others.
 Combining the understanding of our self and our ability to foster healthy relationship and network around us, we can easier find our direction and create the impact we desire.